 Forward all materials to:

-Director of Admissions
+Director of Admissions and Enrollment Management

 Maine Maritime Academy

-Admissions Office

 Leavitt Hall

 Castine, ME 04420

-These items must be submitted directly to the Admissions Office by the person writing the letter of recommendation, must be on letterhead, and can be emailed to admissions@mma.edu.
+\ These items must be submitted directly to the Admissions Office by the person writing the letter of recommendation, must be on letterhead, and can be emailed to admissions@mma.edu.
 The letters cannot be forwarded by the applicant.

-Students seeking readmission will be required to participate in a conference call with the Readmission Board at the time your application is reviewed.
-Once your application is complete, the Director of Admissions will contact you with specific arrangements concerning your conference call.
+Students seeking readmission will be required to participate in a conference call with the Readmission Board at the time the application is reviewed.
+Once the application is complete, the Director of Admissions will contact you with specific arrangements concerning your conference call.